ga4gh/cloud-interop-testing/README.md

 ## Overview

-In the context of the testbed, the orchestrator performs 3 primary tasks:
+In the context of the (original) testbed, the orchestrator performs 3 primary tasks:

 1. Look up a workflow registered in a TRS implementation, identify its corresponding "checker" workflow, and retrieve any data required to run the checker workflow;
 2. Format checker workflow data and initiate new workflow runs on one or more WES endpoints;